Last Updated: October 22, 2021

 11.3 Transfer Mechanisms for Data Transfers.
 ArborXR uses the Standard Contractual Clauses set forth in Schedule 1 to this DPA as the transfer mechanism that apply to transfers of Personal Data from the EU, the EEA and/or their member states, Switzerland and the United Kingdom to countries which do not ensure an adequate level of data protection within the meaning of Data Protection Laws and Regulations of the foregoing territories, to the extent such transfers are subject to such Data Protection Laws and Regulations.

-12. Legal Effect.
-This DPA shall only become legally binding between Customer and ArborXR subject to acceptance of the ArborXR Terms.
+This DPA shall only become legally binding between you and ArborXR subject to acceptance of the ArborXR Terms.

 STANDARD CONTRACTUAL CLAUSES